Public engagement with research opportunities

 pitt rivers fijian tour by john cairns 13 2 17 001

-We are looking to make connections with research that could inform the development of a major exhibition and event series (2019–20) funded by the Heritage Lottery Fund.
-Through a collaborative approach, Beyond the Binary sets out to make diverse queer histories and experiences visible in the museum and provide a platform for LGBTQ+ voices.
+Find out how Beyond the Binary set out to make diverse queer histories and experiences visible in the museum and provide a platform for LGBTQ+ voices through a collaborative approach.
 Read more about this project

 A Nice Cup of Tea?
 (March and May 2019)